 Step 2 – Remove the Finish

 A marble floor is sealed with polyurethane, which protects the surface from damage while maintaining a brilliant surface.
-Etches in the marble floor are often on the surface of the finish and not directly on the marble.
-It is important to remove the finish slowly because you may repair the marble floor inadvertently in this Step.
-Attach a piece of 120-grit sandpaper to the radial sander and use medium pressure as you gently sand away the finish.
+Etching on the marble floor is often on the surface of the finish and not directly on the marble.
+It is important to remove the finish slowly because you could easily mark the marble floor inadvertently in this Step.
+Attach a piece of 120-grit open-coat sandpaper to the orbital sander and use medium pressure as you gently sand away the finish.
 Continually run your hands over the area to check to see etches are still there.
 The finish will be removed from the marble floor when it appears dull and somewhat milky white.
 Use the tack cloth to wipe down the marble floor to remove the dust.
 This will help you tell that etches are gone or if they remain and the finish is gone.